Macrometacorp/docs/docs/search/getting-started-search.md

 ## Query the View

-To query the search view, we can create a query in Macrometa and save it as a query worker.
+To query the search view, we can create a query in Macrometa to run it on the fly or save it as a [query worker](../queryworkers/index.md).

 1. On the side menu, click **Query Workers**.
 1. The code block below is a search query that will allow you to pass in a query parameter to search you index.
 Copy and paste it in the code editor on line 1.